alxroyer/scenario/doc/src/advanced/known-issues.rst

                 self.STEP("...")

                 # Track a known issue, with issue level *PLANNED=10*.
-                # By default, this known issue is logged in the console, and saved in JSON reports, as warning.
+                # By default, this known issue is logged in the console, and saved in scenario reports, as warning.
                 self.knownissue(
                     level=CommonIssueLevel.PLANNED,
                     message="Waiting for feature XXX to be implemented",